 If you’ve ever worked retail around Christmas, you know it can be both brutal and beautiful.
 In one of my first years in the pharmacy, a patient brought in a plate of cookies as a thank you (greatly appreciated).

 The next time she came in I immediately bee-lined it over to ask for her recipe.
-She graciously shared and now I'm sharing it with you.
+She graciously shared, and now I’m sharing it with you.

-If you're looking for molasses cookies without shortening you've found them!
+- No Shortening – If you’re looking for a molasses cookie recipe without shortening, you’ve found it!
 As I said, these are an old-fashioned cookie and I hate to break it to you, but shortening is NOT an old-fashioned ingredient.
-Plus, they taste better with real butter, trust me, throw away the shortening for good, you don't need it.

 But back to the cookies.